 For the ovetenses the Naranco is like the Casa de Campo for the locals, Collserola for the locals or the mount Igueldo for the donostiarras.
 A space linked intimately to the life of citizens, that goes to its slopes to enjoy the outdoors, recreate its heritage or perform sports activities such as hiking or cycling.

-The unevenness of the Naranco is ideal for rewarding efforts: they serve for walking, training and competition.
-Throughout the year there are cyclotourist concentrations that aim to "reach the top".
-The top of the Naranco also receives those professional cyclists who are capable of picking up an entire squad to succeed alone.
-A short, but very hard, port, which was unveiled for the first time by José Manuel Fuente in La Vuelta Ciclista de 1974.
+The slopes of the Naranco are ideal for rewarding efforts: they are used for walking, training and competition.
+Throughout the year there are cycle tourism concentrations that aim to reach the top.
+The top of Naranco also welcomes those professional cyclists who are capable of taking down an entire squad to succeed alone.
+A short but very hard climb, which José Manuel Fuente made known for the first time in La Vuelta Ciclista in 1974.

-From the top you can see an extraordinary aerial view of the city of Oviedo and almost the entire municipality, as well as those of Llanera and Las Regueras.
+From above everything is dominated an extraordinary aerial view of the city of Oviedo and almost the entire municipality, as well as those of Llanera and Las Regueras.
 If the day is clear we can enjoy an exceptional view and of more scope, reaching a glimpse of much of the central region of Asturias.

 The superb monument of Sacred heart it seems to invite the delight of that vast landscape that mixes, in an unusual way, the most orderly urbanity with the abrupt mountain nature.
 The Sierra del Aramo, in front, crowns the closest altitudes of the city.